What Is a Rational Number? A Simple & Complete Guide

 Step 4: Simplify (If Necessary)

-In this case,\(\Large\frac{8}{15}\) is already in its simplest form, so no further simplification is needed.
+In this case, \(\Large\frac{8}{15}\) is already in its simplest form, so no further simplification is needed.

-The final answer: \(\Large\frac{2}{3}\) × \(\Large\frac{4}{5}\) = \(\Large\frac{8}{15}\)
+Our final answer: \(\Large\frac{2}{3}\) × \(\Large\frac{4}{5}\) = \(\Large\frac{8}{15}\)

-Dividing rational numbers is almost as simple as multiplication!
-Instead of dividing directly, we flip the second fraction (take its reciprocal) and then multiply.
+Dividing rational numbers is almost as simple as multiplication.
+Instead of dividing directly, we flip the second fraction (take its reciprocal) and then multiply

 Let’s see how it works.